Scientific Classification

 Fun Facts

-Local religious beliefs have protected this bird from hunting.
+Local religious beliefs have historically protected this bird from hunting.

 It is believed that the Abyssinian blue-winged goose's closest relative is the Andean goose.